yanivnizan/knowledge-base/src/documents/docs/soomla/economy/Storage.html.md

 ##How SOOMLA storage works

-Every user that downloads your game will have local, on-device storage that is encrypted and kept in an SQLite database. `StoreController` is the only class you need to initialize in order to use the SOOMLA SDK.
+Every user that downloads your game will have local, on-device storage that is encrypted and kept in an SQLite database. `SoomlaStore` is the only class you need to initialize in order to use the SOOMLA SDK.

-Upon initialization, `StoreController` initializes `StoreInfo`.
+Upon initialization, `SoomlaStore` initializes `StoreInfo`.
 The first time your game is loaded, `StoreInfo` is initialized with your implementation of `IStoreAssets`.
 On that first time, your virtual economy’s metadata is saved on the local database on your users’ devices.
 After that it is always initialized from the database.

 If at some point you want to change the metadata, you will have to bump up the version number in the `getVersion` function in your implementation of `IStoreAssets`, in order for your users to see your changes.
 The value of `getVersion` will determine if the saved data in the local (on-device) database will be deleted or not.
 You'll need to bump the version after ANY change in order to see the changes, otherwise your store’s metadata will always be loaded from the local database, hence your changes will not be shown.
 Keep this in mind when you release updates to your users.